 Now I have to say that I am very partial to middle grade books.
 I think it is probably because I can remember having so much pleasure myself from reading when I was that age.
 Well I just loved this one.
 There is tragedy, magic and the element of enough fear to give a youngster that adrenaline rush that makes them read a little faster, as if it can just keep them out of the clutches of the bad guys.

 Jack is the main character in this story and a very reluctant hero if ever I met one!
 I can’t blame him really, his parents going out on adventures, trying to solve mysteries of the past, had got them both killed.
 So not really encouragement for Jack to want anything to do with it.
 All he wants to do is get home from school, away from the bullies and hide away at his Gran’s, where he lives.
 He likes Charlie to come round for tea, she is his only friend.
 Then one day he gets a very unusual ‘airmail’ delivery.

 This is a super adventure story with a mystery from the past to solve for Jack.
 I really liked Jack as he went from a mousey young lad who was scared of everything to a lad with such strong determination that wouldn’t let he give up on his mission, even if he didn’t quite know where it was heading.
 Charlie is lovely and always saw Jack as her hero really.
 His Gran is nutty, in a cosy Granny way and the bad guys, well you will have to work them out yourselves.

 There are some really fascinating characters in this story that will stay will readers when they are much older.
 A super read!

 by Susan Hampson

 Jenny has a literature degree from King's College London and an MA in Writing for Young People from Bath Spa University.
 She began her career as a journalist and went on to run her own successful farm business before working as an editor at Cambridge University Press.
-She lives in North Essex, plays in a rock band and is a former Co-founder of Electrik Inc.
+She lives in North Essex, plays in a rock band and is passionate about wolves.